 External awards tenable at the University are given by federal and provincial government agencies and other private organizations that rely on McMaster University to recommend candidates, facilitate payments, and ensure compliance of terms and conditions of the award.
-Examples of these agencies include the Canadian Institute of Health Research (CIHR), the Natural Sciences and Engineering Research Council (NSERC), the Social Sciences and Humanities Research Council (SSHRC), and the Ontario Graduate Scholarships (OGS).
-In most cases applicants must be invited by their department to submit an application to these competitions and verify eligibility requirements with the external agencies.
+Examples include the Canadian Institute of Health Research (CIHR), the Natural Sciences and Engineering Research Council (NSERC), the Social Sciences and Humanities Research Council (SSHRC), and the Ontario Graduate Scholarships (OGS).

-The application process for the majority of these awards is usually held one year in advance of receipt of the award (for example, competitions are held in October for awards starting in May, September or January of subsequent year).
+The application process for the majority of these awards is usually held one year in advance of receipt of the award (for example, competitions are held in the fall for awards starting in May, September or January of the subsequent academic year).
 Applications and eligibility requirements are usually indicated on respective government agency web sites by late August.
-Deadlines vary by agency but normally occur in the Fall of each academic year.
+Deadlines vary by agency but normally occur in the fall of each academic year.

 As the recipient of a CIHR, NSERC, SSHRC, OGS or similar award, the student may be required to complete additional acceptance/refusal forms, and provide copies to their department and the School of Graduate Studies.
 If the student changes their status, or is granted a leave of absence, the student may be required to notify the external agency as outlined in the guidelines (or terms and conditions) of the award.
-It may also be the case that the external award is subject to restrictions that require altered terms of the original letter of offer, or forfeit the award.
+It may also be the case that the external award is subject to restrictions that require altered terms of the original letter of offer, or offer or forfeit the award.